 I always like that the children's story is creative and different.

 Worship is central to our life together as we connect with God and with one another.
-You are welcome to join us for any worship service and can participate as you feel comfortable.
-The weekly Worship Bulletin is published with our News Notes and is typically available on the website by Thursday afternoon.
+You are welcome to join us in person or online for any worship service and can participate as you feel comfortable.

 We gather each Sunday morning at 10:30 and for special services throughout the year—like our Carols by Candlelight service during Advent (the season leading up to Christmas).